DavideLagano/DavideLagano/README.md

 **About Me!**

-- 💼 I’m currently working as a Machine Learning Engineer at Xccelerated.
+- 💼 I’m currently working as a Machine Learning Engineer at Enza Zaden.
 - 👨🏻‍💻 I've been applying Data Science, Machine Learning and Python Development for over 5 years.
 - 🌱I’m currently exploring technologies as kubernetes, PySpark, Spark, Docker, Airflow....
 - 💎 I’m graduated in Data Science.